CodyNicholson/Frontend_Web_Development_Notes/Ruby/Making_A_Form_Project/gettingUserInput.md

 "Test Input\n"
 ```

-Notice there is a "/n" that we did not originally include
+Notice there is a "\n" that we did not originally include

 To fix this we can use: